|Overall||Art||Animation||Character Design||Music||Series Story||Episode Story||Reviewer|

 Last updated Thursday, December 29 2016.
 Created Thursday, December 29 2016.

 This was an intriguing show which I was enjoying, even the first time around.
 Apparently Momonga decides that he'll make an ambitious attempt to take control of this virtual world--why not?
 In some ways this show seemed more like Log Horizon than Sword Art Online, i.e, with a premise of 'might as well have fun since we're trapped' rather than 'our lives are at risk and we must escape'.
 He devises what must be an elaborate and systematic plan, but most of it is kept from us.
 Momonga/Ails tries to figure out how the old game rules operate in this much more realistic world.
-The scene in episode four where Momonga trashed a bunch of haughty magic-using warriors was fun (and I got a good laugh out of Albedo's comment afterwards, too).
+The scene in episode four where Momonga trashed a bunch of haughty magic-using warriors was fun (it's my favorite of the entire Overlord franchise and I have rewatched it countless times).
+I got a good laugh out of Albedo's comment afterwards, too.
 The discovery of a cute animal when a terrifying one had been expected in episode seven rubbed me the wrong way during my first watch but didn't bother me the second time around.
 In episode five Momonga and a bodyguard go undercover to learn more about just what's going on.
 I wish I understood it better myself; I have never played a MMORPG, and am left scratching my head by some of the conclusions Momonga draws.
 But the plot was good enough to keep me entertained and intrigued, and during its initial run this remained the one show I most looked forward to watching each week.

 |Official Japanese Series Web Site||http://overlord-anime.com/|